mattchx/leadgen-london-landscape/notes/currentTask.md

 - Responsive design maintaining mobile-first approach

 ### Next Steps
 Task completed.
-The new CTA section has been added after the Services section in `index.html` with both "Call Now" and "Request a Quote via Form" buttons, clearly differentiated.
+The "5 Tips for a Beautiful Lawn" section has been replaced with a single hero image in `index.html`.